Courses and Events

 July 12-19, 2014: Black Theology and Leadership Institute

 The Black Theology and Leadership Institute is a weeklong intensive continuing education event for clergy and laity for training, worship, and fellowship.
 The institute is designed for clergy and lay leaders who would like to deepen their thinking and preaching by learning from preeminent scholars of theology and religion.
 All are urged to apply, including those who may not have formal theological training.
 The Institute is limited to 50 fellows.
-Please note: The 2014 Annual Black Theology and Leadership Institute application will be available in January 2014.
+For more information and to apply, please click here.

 July 21-25, 2014: Joe R. Engle Institute of Preaching